-NASA astronauts Anne McClain and Christina Koch had been scheduled to conduct the spacewalk together on March 29, following another spacewalk that featured McClain and NASA astronaut Nick Hague on March 22.
-Based on discussions with McClain and Koch after that first spacewalk, however, mission managers decided to change the assignments for March 29, NASA explains, "due in part to spacesuit availability on the station."
+Koch was originally scheduled to conduct a spacewalk with her then-crewmate, Anne McClain, on March 29, following another spacewalk featuring McClain and NASA astronaut Nick Hague on March 22.
+However, mission managers decided to change assignments, NASA explained, "due in part to spacesuit availability on the station."

 In July 1984, cosmonaut Svetlana Savitskaya became the first woman to walk in space.
-At the end of March, 35 years after that historic occasion, two women will conduct the first all-female spacewalk.
+Thirty-five years after that historic occasion, two women will conduct the first all-female spacewalk.

 Spacewalks are conducted for a range of reasons, from performing experiments outside of the International Space Station to testing and repairing equipment.

 Editor's note: This story has been updated with new information since it was originally published in March 2019.